Hiroshi Tanahashi: Other media

+Since 2010, Tanahashi has hosted a podcast known as Podcast Off (棚橋弘至のPODCAST OFF!!, Tanahashi Hiroshi no poddokyasuto ofu).
+Guests on the podcast have included fellow wrestlers Keiji Muto, Tatsumi Fujinami, Ryusuke Taguchi and Naomichi Marufuji, as well as Weekly Pro-Wrestling editor-in-chief Naoya Yuzawa and then-President of NJPW, Takumi Ohbari.
+In 2022, the podcast was briefly guest hosted by Master Wato, who has also been a guest on the podcast.
+A special edition of the podcast was released on June 6, 2023 to celebrate the announcement of the All Together Again cross-promotional event; the guests were Pro Wrestling Noah's Kaito Kiyomiya and All Japan Pro Wrestling's Kento Miyahara, who had taken part of the announcement of the show alongside Tanahashi.
+Another special edition of the podcast was released on September 18, 2023, featuring Tanahashi, Taguchi, Wato, and Shota Umino reminiscing about the town of Nagatoro on a bus.

 His book, Why Hiroshi Tanahashi Was Able To Change NJPW, was released in 2014.

 In 2016, Tanahashi, along with fellow wrestler Togi Makabe, appeared in Garo: Ashura, the 10th anniversary special of the Japanese tokusatsu series Garo, with Tanahashi starring as the eponymous Golden Knight.
 The Garo Project production team collaborated with New Japan Pro-Wrestling for the special.
 Both Tanahashi and Makabe also appeared in the 2016 Doraemon movie, Doraemon: Nobita and the Birth of Japan 2016.

 Tanahashi, along with fellow NJPW wrestlers Hiroyoshi Tenzan, Kazuchika Okada, Satoshi Kojima, Tetsuya Naito and Toru Yano, appears as a member of the gang Justis in the 2016 video game Yakuza 6: The Song of Life.
 He is also a fan of the Kamen Rider series, working poses from Kamen Rider Kabuto and Kamen Rider W into his ring entrance as well as appearing in the music video for Kamen Rider Wizards opening theme, and in 2016 got promoted to portray one of the main villains, Sōji Kuruse/Robol Bugster, in Kamen Rider Heisei Generations: Dr. Pac-Man vs. Ex-Aid & Ghost with Legend Rider.
 He also appears as a character in the anime series Tiger Mask W, voiced by Kenichi Suzumura, along with other NJPW wrestlers and plays a prominent role in the story as well as an occasional opponent for Tiger Mask.
 As part of a collaboration with Namco's 2017 fighting game Tekken 7, the video game character Lars Alexandersson was given many traits from Tanahashi, including his outfit, a theme song and a wrestling technique.
 Tanahashi made his acting debut in the film My Dad Is a Heel Wrestler, which was released in September 2018.